Physiotherapy services in Ennis, County Clare

 Listening to your journey and history will help us build a bespoke rehabilitation plan together thus ensuring long lasting change rather than temporary relief.

 After you book you will be seen on time by your experienced, specialist physiotherapist.
-Sessions take place in a spacious, bright, clean and private room with river views.
+Sessions take place in a bright, clean, airy and private room.
 You also have the option of being seen online from the comfort of your own home.

 The presence of an injury is not essential to book an appointment.
 You can also be seen for preventative reasons.
 Taking a proactive approach to your wellbeing can prevent issues down the line and lead to a better quality of life.